wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Syntax/CSS-Architecture-List.md

 - [CSS Naming Conventions that Will Save You Hours of Debugging](https://parg.co/UkE)

+- [2017-CSS Utility Classes and "Separation of Concerns"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/): Writing CSS this way can evoke a pretty visceral reaction from a lot of developers, so I'd like to explain how I got to this point and share some of the lessons and insights I've picked up along the way.

-# Naming Conventions | 命名规范
+# Semantic & Naming Conventions | 命名规范

+# Less

 # SCSS

 - [What’s the Difference Between Sass and SCSS?](https://www.sitepoint.com/whats-difference-sass-scss/): When we talk about Sass, we usually refer to the preprocessor and the language as a whole.

 - [What are the best CSS preprocessors/postprocessors?](http://www.slant.co/topics/217/~css-preprocessors-postprocessors)